Tornado Before and After: How to Stay Safe and What to Do in the Aftermath

 Tornadoes themselves literally pop out of the sky, but knowing when they’re most likely to occur can be a benefit.
 According to the National Severe Storms Laboratory, peak tornado season in the southeastern United States is during the cooler months.
 However, in the southern and central Plains, it shifts to May and June.
 In the northern Plains and Midwest, peak season is early summer.

-But, it’s important to note that tornadoes can occur in all fifty states, so this is more a guideline than a rule.
+It’s important to note that tornadoes can occur in all 50 states, so this is more a guideline than a rule.
 Year-round tornado preparedness is best.

 When there is a tornado threat, it’s best to shelter in place, but this requires certain supplies.
 The following items should be part of any family’s emergency essentials kit:

-- A battery-operated TV, radio, or internet device, and fresh batteries.
+- A battery-operated TV, hand-crank radio, or internet device, and fresh batteries.

 - A portable power station.